Sudan military rulers want Sharia law to guide legislation under interim government

 Former intelligence chief Salah Gosh was under house arrest, he added.

-Another council member said more than four members of the TMC had resigned.
+Another council member said more than four members of the TMC had resigned and that the TMC was dismantling an unofficial militia group, known as Popular Security, which was operated by Bashir’s party.

+This came after Sudanese forces seized explosives belts, guns including rifles fitted with silencers, devices used to detonate explosives remotely and satellite telephones in a raid on a property in the capital Khartoum, on Monday

+The TMC said on Tuesday that those weapons belonged to Popular Security.

 The Declaration of Freedom and Change Forces, an alliance of activists and opposition groups, sent the military council the draft constitutional document on Thursday outlining its vision for the transitional period.